Ipotrick/Daxa/wiki/Bindless.md

 The RW variants are declared to be read and writable, the non-rw variants are READ ONLY.
 The coherent variants declare coherent memory access.

-The Daxa buffer ptr types are simply a buffer reference containing one field names `value` of the given struct type.
+The Daxa buffer ptr types are simply a buffer reference containing one field named `value` of the given struct type.
-Daxa also provides the `deref(BUFFER_PTR)` macro, that simply translates to `BUFFER_PTR.value`.
+Daxa also provides the `deref(BUFFER_PTR)` macro, which simply translates to `BUFFER_PTR.value`.
 This is some optional syntax sugar for those who prefer to be clear and want to avoid using the name `value` here.

+# Host-Device resource transport

+As buffers, images, and samplers are not written to sets that get bounds how do you give the GPU the bindless ids and addresses to the shader in order to use it?

+As described in the [shader integration wiki page](https://github.com/Ipotrick/Daxa/tree/master/wiki/ShaderIntegration.md), Daxa still has two other ways to set resources for shaders appart from the bindless access: uniform buffers and push constants.
+Push constants are an extreamly efficient and simple way to transport data to the gpu for any scenario, be it setting daxa for a compute dispatch or giving each drawcall new bindless handles to access, so naturally daxa provides push constants.
+Uniform buffers on the other hand are not nessecary, yet they are exposed in daxa, as some hw like nvidia gpus have specialized hardware for dealing with these buffer bindings.
+For this reason daxa also provides uniform buffer bindings.

+To transport ids and buffer device addresses, simply write them to a push constant or buffer and then read them in the shader.
+Daxa makes it very easy to [declare c++/shader-shared structs](https://github.com/Ipotrick/Daxa/tree/master/wiki/ShaderIntegration.md).